bachrathyd/MDBM.jl/README.md

 Geometrically, root-finding algorithms of __f__(__x__)=0 find one intersection point of the graph of the function with the axis of the independent variable.
 In many applications, this 1-dimensional intersection problem must be extended to higher dimensions, e.g.: intersections of surfaces in a 3D space (volume), which can be described as a system on non-linear implicit equations.
 In higher dimensions, the existence of multiple solutions becomes very important, since the intersection of two surfaces can create multiple intersection curves.

-MDBM algorithm canhandle automatically:
+MDBM algorithm can handle:
-- multiple solutions
+* multiple solutions
-- arbitrary number of parameter (typically: 3-6)
+* arbitrary number of variable (typically: 3-6)
-- arbitrary number implicit equations
+* arbitrary number of implicit equations
-- multiple constraints in the parameter space
+* multiple constraints in the parameter space
-- handle degenerated functions
+* degenerated functions

-- first order interpolation (and convergence rate)
-- provides the gradients of the equations for the roots
+while providing the gradients of the equations for the roots by means of first order interpolation (and convergence rate).

 ## Citing
 The software in this ecosystem was developed as part of academic research.
 If you use the MDBM.jl package as part of your research, teaching, or other work, I would be grateful if you could cite my corresponding publication: <https://pp.bme.hu/me/article/view/1236/640>